 · Housing is 65% or more bubble across UK and most of Europe and the US.

 · Stocks could be as much as 50% bubble.

-If we take on example of housing and break it down:
+If we take one example of housing and break it down:

-Housing.
-Shows a value running between 30 and 40% of price with at least 60% of the price being a bubble cause deliberately by supply manipulation, or by free market dynamics.
+Housing shows a value running between 30 and 40% of price with at least 60% of the price being a speculative bubble caused either deliberately by supply manipulation, or by free market dynamics.
 The current Media issues worldwide, strongly support the view that most markets are primarily manipulated.